-To fully understand this cultural phenomenon requires study of not only the plays but the context in which their form and production developed.
-To develop this understanding this component involves the study of the physical theatre space used by the Greeks to stage their dramas, and also depictions of this staging in the visual/material record.
+To fully understand this cultural phenomenon requires study of not only the plays but the context in which their form and production develop.
+To foster this understanding this component involves the study of the physical theatre space used by the Greeks to stage their dramas, and also depictions of this staging in the visual/material record.